-Once the parties and/or the Judge has determined what or who will receive custody of the children, the next issue that is decided is the visitation schedule.
-Visitation is also set using the best interest of the child standard.
-It is presumed, that it is in the best interest of the child that he have visitation with the noncustodial parent.
-The only way that visitation can be curtailed or supervised is upon a showing of serious endangerment to the minor child.
+Once the parties and/or the judge has determined how the parenting time will be allocated, the next issue that is decided is the parenting time schedule.
+The schedule is set using the best interest of the child standard.
+It is presumed that it is in the best interest of the child that both parents spend time with their child.
+The only way this time can be curtailed or supervised is upon a showing of serious endangerment to the minor child.
 Courts tend to favor liberal visitation as opposed to restricting visitation.

-Visitation can be whatever the parties agree upon.
-Many divorced couples opt for alternating weekends and alternating major holidays in setting visitation.
-Others never define visitation and give it to the other parent whenever they agree.
-The problem with this type of visitation arrangement is that it is hard to enforce it if one party refuses to agree to allow the other party to see the children.
+Parenting time schedules can be whatever the parties agree upon.
+Many divorced couples opt for alternating weekends and alternating major holidays in setting visitation with the child.
+Others never define a schedule and give it to the other parent whenever they agree.
+The problem with this type of arrangement is that it is hard to enforce it if one party refuses to agree to allow the other party to see the children.

-One common misconception people have regarding visitation is that they can withhold it if they are not receiving child support.
+One common misconception people have regarding parenting time is that they can withhold it if they are not receiving child support.
 This is not true.
-Child support and visitation are not related.
-Therefore, parties cannot punish each other for late child support payments by withholding visitation and vice versa.
+Child support and parenting time are not related.
+Therefore, parties cannot punish each other for late child support payments by withholding access to their child and vice versa.

-Grandparents, great-grandparents and siblings may be entitled to visitation as well in the State of Illinois.
-A grandparent or non parent can file for visitation if there is an unreasonable denial of visitation by a parent and at least one of the following conditions exist:
+Grandparents, great-grandparents and siblings may not petition to receive parenting time.
+However, they may be entitled to visitation.
+A grandparent or nonparent can file for visitation if there is an unreasonable denial of visitation by a parent and at least one of the following conditions exists:

-2. A parent is incompetent as a matter of law;
+- A parent is incompetent as a matter of law.

-3. A parent has been incarcerated in prison for 3 Months;
+- A parent has been incarcerated in prison for three months.

-4. The parents are divorced or separated or never married and not living together and the visitation will not interfere with the noncustodial parents visitation.
+- The parents are divorced or separated or never married and not living together and the visitation will not interfere with the noncustodial parent’s visitation.

 Visitation will be allowed if a court finds it in the child’s best interests.
 The courts will, however, review recent Supreme Court Decisions, and give weight to a reasonable parent’s decision.